HTTPArchive/almanac.httparchive.org/src/content/en/2019/performance.md

     <img src="/static/images/2019/07_Performance/fig11.png" aria-labelledby="fig11-caption" width="600">
   </a>
   <div id="fig11-caption" class="visually-hidden">Bar chart of TTFB distributions for the top 23 most popular geographies.
 Korea has the most fast websites at 14%.
 From there, the percent of fast websites declines rapidly for other geographies: Taiwan 7%, Japan 5%, Netherlands 4%, etc.</div>
   <figcaption>Figure 11.
-Distribution of websites labelled as having fast, moderate, or slow TTFB, broken down by geo.</figcaption>
+Distribution of websites labeled as having fast, moderate, or slow TTFB, broken down by geo.</figcaption>
 </figure>

 Now let's look at the percent of websites serving fast TTFB to users in different geos.
 APAC geos like Korea, Taiwan, and Japan are still outperforming users from the rest of the world.
 But no geo has more than 15% of websites with fast TTFB.
 India, for example, has fewer than 1% of websites with fast TTFB and 79% with slow TTFB.